sfeister/sidekick-epics-docs/docs/index.md

-# Sidekick EPICS Documentation

-## Welcome to the documentation for the Sidekick EPICS system!
+# Welcome to the documentation for the Sidekick EPICS system!

 The goal of the sidekick system is to model some of the challenges of control systems for a real-world high-intensity laser system.
 On this website you will find an overview of the sidekick system, as well as detailed instructions on setting up your own from scratch.